 It had been a while since she’d worked with Argentinians; the idea sounded like fun.
 She knew that, like all human groups, eventually they would stop sniffing around her as if she were some foreign object, would come to perceive her as a person.
 At some point (and Piera loved this point), everyone was reduced to a molecular sketch of themselves, a minimal quantum of personality.
 And she’d decided some time ago that being a person didn’t actually make her feel anxious.

 “You got here!
 Wow, I think you’re the first living being to figure out how to find this place on your own.
 Welcome!”
 It was Max.
 They’d met on Skype; he was taller and a little better looking than she’d thought.
-He gave her a brief hug—manly, transmitting a sense of protection—and carried on talking as he turned to the rest:
+He gave her a brief hug—manly, transmitting a sense of protection—and carried

 “Hey everybody.
 Hey!
 Achtung, babies.
 This is Piera, our star biologist.
 Piera, this is our humble Stromatoliton research group.
 Like I already told you all, Piera is a genius.
 Piera, I hope you’ll be comfortable here.
 If it’s okay with you, this desk here can be yours, and you’ve got your own spot in the clean room—Cassio will show it to you.
 Right now everybody’s hard at work, so we’ll put off the individual introductions for a bit, but I want you to get to know the charms of each member of this extremely charming group.”